allan-tulane/sp24-recitation-04-TonysirShen/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+If we have the second for loop run in parallel, each cpu will assess the same variable at the same time and this can cause conflict.
+The other conflict when we have each term run in parallel, we cannot have their cumulative amount counted.

 ## Part 2: Sentiment analysis